morganmayday/about/grimoire/glossary.md

 Arts, the: Let's call them _magic._

 Cognitive firmware: Self-agents believed necessary to the function of cognitive software running on one's cognitive hardware.
+To cognitive hardware as cognitive software is to You.

 Cognitive hardware: The brain.